 - MetricFire provides an open-source experience, combined with customer support

-- MetricFire improves upon the open source technology
+- MetricFire improves upon the open-source technology

 Avoiding vendor lock-in

 It’s easy to get pulled into paying more and more at a major monitoring company, despite not getting the functionality that you’re looking for.
-Leaving your monitoring provider can be difficult because it means replacing expensive software or hardware, re-educating your team, and transferring huge amounts of data to a new system - data which may or may not be well suited to the new system.
+Leaving your monitoring provider can be difficult because it means replacing expensive software or hardware, re-educating your team, and transferring huge amounts of data to a new system - data that may or may not be well suited to the new system.
 Despite these issues, there are many reasons that motivate users to move to open source.

 Vendor lock-in is created when:

 - There are proprietary methods of creating, labeling, and storing data that make it difficult to transfer data to new systems.

 - There are proprietary concepts of structuring for the monitoring, making it difficult to replicate your monitoring outside of your existing provider.